How I Get It Done: Jamie Stelter

 On non-news TV

 Right now we’re watching This Is Us.
 We’re watching Scandal.
-The Americans we’re still watching – we’re finishing last season, I don’t even know when in the year that was actually on.
+The Americans, we’re still watching; we’re finishing last season, I don’t even know when in the year that was actually on.
 We used to simultaneously be in the middle of like 12 different shows, and now we can only manage two or three.

 On balancing being a new mom with her schedule

 I think I have great mom hours.
-I leave when she’s asleep, and I’m done for the day… usually at 10 – but there’s always been some kind of meeting or something that keeps me at work until close to noon, and then I try to work out.
-We have our nanny here until around 3 so then I relieve her and then I’m with Sunny for the rest of the day until she goes to sleep.
-I think it’s just moms in general no matter what hours you work you just you don’t get a minute, you don’t have a chance to rest or take a nap or run all the errands you want to do.
-I’ve had the same to-do list for the last like 17 weeks, seriously I think I’ll probably stay that way forever.
+I leave when she’s asleep, and I’m done for the day… usually at 10 — but there’s always been some kind of meeting or something that keeps me at work until close to noon, and then I try to work out.
+We have our nanny here until around three o’clock so then I relieve her and then I’m with Sunny for the rest of the day until she goes to sleep.
+I think it’s just moms in general, no matter what hours you work you just you don’t get a minute, you don’t have a chance to rest or take a nap or run all the errands you want to do.
+I’ve had the same to-do list for the last like 17 weeks; seriously, I think I’ll probably stay that way forever.

 On napping

 I used to take a nap almost every single day.
-Brian says I can’t nap anymore because I’m a mom and I’m on high alert at all time, I hope that that’s not the case because I find that to be really depressing.
+Brian says I can’t nap anymore because I’m a mom and I’m on high alert at all times.
+I hope that that’s not the case because I find that to be really depressing.

-On unplugging when you and your partner both work in the same industry…and it’s media
+On unplugging when you and your partner both work in the same industry … and it’s media

 It’s easier for me to turn things off because I work on a shift schedule; for the most part, when I’m home from work, I’m not working.
 For him, he’s sort of always on.
 It’s really hard.
 I think we probably talk about work and have the TV on and are sort of going, going, going more than is healthy.
 I’ll have my moments and I’ll just say to him like, “It’s enough.
-Put down your phone or close the laptop or I cannot have CNN on for one more second today.”
-I think Sunny helps with it because you want to be present for her and you want to give her your attention without holding her in one hand and scrolling through Twitter with the other hand –which we are super guilty of and I’m not going to pretend like we’re amazing parents in that way.
-I don’t know if there is such a thing as balance, I think you just you do the best you can and the nature of the news cycle and the nature of our jobs – and his job especially – is that in order to be successful and in order to stay on top of all the news, you sort of have to always be dialed in.
+Put down your phone or close the laptop or, I cannot have CNN on for one more second today.”
+I think Sunny helps with it because you want to be present for her and you want to give her your attention without holding her in one hand and scrolling through Twitter with the other hand — which we are super guilty of and I’m not going to pretend like we’re amazing parents in that way.
+I don’t know if there is such a thing as balance, I think you just you do the best you can and the nature of the news cycle and the nature of our jobs — and his job especially — is that in order to be successful and in order to stay on top of all the news, you sort of have to always be dialed in.

 On people complaining about the subway delays

-A lot of people say all sorts of things to me like “why can’t you get my A train running?” or “can’t you fix Penn Station?”
-A lot of people – I think because I sit in front of the green screen – think I do the weather or they think I have control over the weather.
+A lot of people say all sorts of things to me like “Why can’t you get my A train running?” or “Can’t you fix Penn Station?”
+A lot of people — I think because I sit in front of the green screen — think I do the weather or they think I have control over the weather.
 So they complain about the weather to me also.
 I get more of it on social media than I get in real life.
 People on Twitter never hold back complaining to me.
 But I think that they also know from my tweets and what I say on TV that I’m on their side.

 On dealing with subway delays herself